 periodicTime shall only be set by the IN-CSE if the periodicCommunicationIndicator is configured with a value PERIODICALLY.
 The IN-CSE shall configure this parameter with the duration of time separating active communication periods as specified within the activityPatternElements of the ADN-AE(s) or ASN/MN-CSE hosted on the UE.
 The value shall be expressed as a time duration in seconds.

-scheduledCommunicationTime shall be set by the IN-CSE if the activityPatternElements of the ADN-AE(s) or ASN/MN-CSE specify certains days of the week and/or specific start and end times in the day that the UE actively communicates.
+scheduledCommunicationTime shall be set by the IN-CSE if the activityPatternElements of the ADN-AE(s) or ASN/MN-CSE specify certain days of the week and/or specific start and end times in the day that the UE actively communicates.

-stationaryIndication and expectedUmts are not supported by the present document and shall not be included in the cpParameterSets
+stationaryIndication and expectedUmts are not supported by the present document and shall not be included in the cpParameterSets.

 msisdn and externalGroupId are not supported by the present document and shall not be included.